yaya-sy/speechscorer/README.md

     <img width="580" alt="speechocean correlations" src="plots/hubert-mlm-scorer.png">
 </p>

-This package enable you to assign a score to a given spoken utterance (audio).
+This package enables you to assign a score to a given spoken utterance (audio).
 This score can reflect the intelligbility or the fluency/grammaticality of the utterance.

 Different models pretrained with different training objectives are proposed: HuBERT, Whisper and WavLM.